Exercise normal precautions in Singapore.

-Border Crossing: Several U.S. citizens have reported difficulties at the Johor Bahru Malaysian Immigration checkpoint when crossing the border into Malaysia from Singapore.
-You are advised to follow all entry directions, present your passports only to immigration officials, and be sure immigration officials stamp your passport with the correct date upon entering and exiting Malaysia.
+Singapore/Malaysia Border Crossing: You are advised to follow all entry directions, present your passports only to immigration officials, and be sure immigration officials stamp your passport with the correct date upon entering and exiting Malaysia.
 Lacking correct documentation or proof of entry into Malaysia may result in high fines and detention.

 Messages regarding demonstrations and strikes, explosive devices/suspicious packages, and weather-related events are posted on the Embassy’s website.

 Crime: The crime rate in Singapore is generally low.
 Even so, you should pay particular attention to personal belongings while in crowded shopping malls and markets, at the airport, and while traveling on public transportation.
 To avoid credit card fraud, do not carry multiple credit cards on your person, do not allow credit cards to be removed from your sight, avoid giving credit card information over the phone, and use only secure Internet connections for financial transactions.

 Report crimes in the case of an emergency to the local police at 999 and contact the U.S. Embassy at 6476-9100.